 What We Work On

-I cringe when couples describe how much arguing they have done in their therapy.
+I cringe when couples describe how much arguing they have done in their previous couples therapy.
 That’s not my style.
 In my office, I help couples identify the patterns that aren’t working.
-Together, we work to heal the relationship and the people who are in that relationship.
+Together, we work to heal both the relationship as well as the people who are in that relationship.
 I help couples look at the source of the behaviors and beliefs that are preventing them from getting the relationship they want.
 I hold space for compassion, accountability, forging new paths, and reconnecting.
 It can feel vulnerable, but really, it’s also strengthening to do this depth of work with our partners present.

 Who I See